Doruk-Aksoy/DnD/BUILDING.md

 7. Right click again on folder background.
 Click Tortoise Git.
 Click Show Log.
 8. Select commit with (Master) tag, then right click it, and click "reset to this commit".
 Then select **Hard** reset type.
 Then click OK.
 Then click close.
 9. Right click again on folder background.
 Click Tortoise Git.
 Click Pull.
 Click OK.
 Click close.
-10. Rebuild - follow **How to Build** instructions again.
+10. Rebuild - follow **Building the DnD pk7** instructions again.

 #### Building the DnD pk7s
 1. Run the command prompt.
 2. CD to the DnD folder: `cd path/to/DnD`
-4. Type either `test.bat` (if updating files often) or `build.bat` (if releasing).
+3. Type either `test.bat` (if updating files often) or `build.bat` (if releasing).
-5. Make sure when creating server/playing offline that you're using these files.
+4. Make sure when creating server/playing offline that you're using these files.

+If the test.bat created files that are different to the ones being hosted online (as in, the versionless dnd*.pk7 files) when you know those being hosted are the newest:
+- Follow **Updating DnD** section again.
+- If it still doesn't work, follow **Preparing** section again (reinstalling the dependencies), but skipping any PATH related instructions.

 ### Linux
 #### Preparing